 It is difficult for public Internet resources to know how to find a webserver or mailserver or other Internet-addressable resource located at a dynamic IP address.
 DDNS provides a workaround, giving an individual a method of registering their current IP address with a third-party service on the web so they are publicly accessible and addressable, even as their IP address changes over time.

-The below information still holds true, but DNS-O-Matic, a free service from Umbrella, gives you an easy way to distribute your dynamic IP changes to multiple services with a single update.
-Keep dynamic DNS hostnames and Umbrella updated at the same time.
+The below information still holds true, but the Umbrella Dynamic Update API gives you an easy way to distribute your dynamic IP changes to multiple services with a single update.

 What are the DNS Request Types?